Regional Leader Information

 Covered Counties: Missouri (Crawford, Franklin, Jefferson, Lincoln, St. Charles, St. Francis, St. Louis, St. Louis City, Warren, Washington); Illinois (Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, St. Clair)

-Title: Executive Director, St. Louis Area Business Health Coalition
+Title: President & CEO, St. Louis Area Business Health Coalition

 Address: 8888 Ladue Road, Suite 250, St. Louis, MO 63124